-Have you ever needed: a session for your teachers/staff on issues of social justice, education, diversity, and/or multiculturalism?
+Do you need a session for your staff on issues of social justice, education, diversity, and/or multiculturalism?

-Have you ever thought: I wish someone wanted to brainstorm with me about lesson/unit planning and offer me feedback?
+Do you wish someone would brainstorm with you about lesson/unit planning and offer feedback?

-We aim to address the national issue of teachers that need support to effectively teach in multicultural and multilingual classrooms.
+We aim to address the national issue of effectively teaching in multicultural and multilingual classrooms and communities.
 We believe that a culturally sustaining pedagogy can be practiced through targeted professional development.

-The video below includes some of Roberto’s work with Andover Bread Loaf, an outreach program in Lawrence, out of Philips Academy at Andover.
+Watch some of Roberto’s work with Andover Bread Loaf, an outreach program in Lawrence, Massachusetts.

 “As a third year English teacher serving a traditionally underserved population, I found Lorena’s advice to be precise, effective, and also, most importantly, genuine.
 With a rapidly changing demographic as well as the shifts in education, Lorena was able to advise me in both curriculum support and behavioral management.
 Before I launched my Oedipus Rex unit to my mostly ESL and ELL 10th grade class, I was struggling tremendously with scaffolding properly, especially for my low readers.
 Lorena eased that anxiety by providing me with detailed instructions and suggestions in to how to better scaffold and support those students with language barriers.
 As a teacher, I am constantly overwhelmed by the task of educating our youth and upholding high standards, and so I appreciate that Lorena shares that teaching experience but with insight, encouragement, and valuable guidance.”
 M. Gould, Massachusetts